weaviate/weaviate-io/developers/weaviate/model-providers/imagebind/embeddings-multimodal.md

 ### Weaviate configuration

-Your Weaviate instance must be configured with the ImageBind vectorizer integration (`multi2vec-bind`) module.
+Your Weaviate instance must be configured with the ImageBind multimodal vectorizer integration (`multi2vec-bind`) module.

 <details>
   <summary>For Weaviate Cloud (WCD) users</summary>